 What this all means for you

-There’s a lot of buzz in the marketing world right now about influencer/ambassador programs.
+There’s a lot of buzz in the marketing world right now about influencer/brand ambassador programs.
 They can be very powerful for a brand, but they can also cause some headaches if not developed and managed properly:

 - Be clear about the purpose of your program.
 How will it represent your brand, who are those best suited to speak on its behalf?
 How will you keep them engaged and authentic in their communications?

-- If you develop a brand influencer/ambassador program, think through your crisis management strategy on the front end.
-As we’ve demonstrated above, Ambassadors are human, and can do great things, or really dumb things.
+- If you develop a brand influencer/brand ambassador program, think through your crisis management strategy on the front end.
+As we’ve demonstrated above, Brand Ambassadors are human, and can do great things, or really dumb things.